Sexual objectification: Female self-objectification

 Ariel Levy contends that Western women who exploit their sexuality by, for example, wearing revealing clothing and engaging in lewd behavior, engage in female self-objectification, meaning they objectify themselves.
 While some women see such behaviour as a form of empowerment, Levy contends that it has led to greater emphasis on a physical criterion or sexualization for women's perceived self-worth, which Levy calls "raunch culture".
-In a study conducted by the State University of New York, it is found that women self-objectify when trying to fit the "perfect" female standard according to the male gaze.

 Levy discusses this phenomenon in Female Chauvinist Pigs: Women and the Rise of Raunch Culture.
 Levy followed the camera crew from the Girls Gone Wild video series, and argues that contemporary America's sexualized culture not only objectifies women, it encourages women to objectify themselves.
 In today's culture, Levy writes, the idea of a woman participating in a wet T-shirt contest or being comfortable watching explicit pornography has become a symbol of feminist strength.

-Jordan Peterson has asked why women need to wear make-up or high-heels in the workplace, that a double standard exists for sexual harassment and females who self-objectify themselves in society.

 Social media has made a major impact on the self-objectification of women.
-Through social media, women self-objectify by posting provocative images that know will be objectified by their viewers as a form of seeking validation of posting images that fits the mold of society.
+Through social media, women self-objectify by posting provocative images they know will be objectified by their viewers as a form of seeking validation of posting images that fits the mold of society.

 Latina women

 Latina women face a particular form of sexual objectification based on stereotypes relating to Latina women.
 American media often portrays Latina women as being sexually promiscuous and curvaceous, having large breasts and buttocks, being melodramatic, or having a feisty attitude.
 Keller identifies three main stereotypes that contribute to the objectification of Latinas.
 (Cantina Girl, Suffering Senorita, and Vamp).
-The “Cantina Girl” is characterized as being an alluring sexual presence.
-The “Suffering Senorita” is the Latina who goes “bad” due to her love of the (usually Anglo) love interest.
-Lastly, the “Vamp” is seen as beautiful but devious, and a psychological threat for her wit or charm.
+The "Cantina Girl" is characterized as being an alluring sexual presence.
+The "Suffering Senorita" is the Latina who goes "bad" due to her love of the (usually Anglo) love interest.
+Lastly, the "Vamp" is seen as beautiful but devious, and a psychological threat for her wit or charm.
 All three of these categorizations stem from the sexual objectification of Latina women's bodies and identities.

 Such sexual objectifications hold real-world consequences for Latina women.
 For instance, the prevalence of negative Latina stereotypes (such as hypersexualization) has led to a decrease in positive in-group attitudes among the Latina community.

 Black women

 Black women have been fetishized and objectified throughout history.
 They may be portrayed as having a more animalistic nature than their non-black counterparts.
-People who fetishize black women are sometimes said to have "jungle fever".
+People who fetishize black women are sometimes pejoratively said to have "jungle fever".

 Black women are widely objectified in the media and in pornography, and are scrutinized more closely for doing the same things as their non-black counterparts.
 They are also stereotyped in the media as having more curvaceous bodies and bigger lips.